fluffypony/cryptonote-scam-fragments/README.md

 # cryptonote-scam-fragments

-Miscellaneous bits and pieces of the Crypotnote scam
+Miscellaneous bits and pieces of the Crypotnote scam.
+Includes every whitepaper they uploaded in 2014, as well as the Java source / binaries for Buddhacoin and Paladincoin.